FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

 ---
 ## Elevator Pitch

-During this rough times, do you wonder if an opportunity of personal and professional growth is safe?
-Well, with Safe Meetings you can see how much safe is a conference that you want to go.
+During these rough times, do you wonder if an opportunity of personal and professional growth is safe?
+Well, with Safe Meetings you can see how safe is a conference that you want to go.
 Now, just go, enjoy and then tell us how it went by submitting a review!

 ---
 ## Requirements